Our garlic is:

 We grow hardnecks and softnecks.
 Some are hot and spicy, others mild and sweet.
 Of the six-hundred-plus cultivars of garlic, we've chosen ours based on flavour, hardiness to our northern climate, shelf life, peeling ease, and appearance.

-We recommend storing garlic in a dry, dark place where the temperature stays fairly cool and consistant: 15°C (60°F) works well.
+We recommend storing garlic in a dry, dark place where the temperature stays fairly cool and consistent: 15°C (60°F) works well.
 Don't keep it in the fridge; don't let it freeze; don't store it in an airtight container; do store garlic in paper bags, terracotta containers, woven baskets, or mesh bags.

 Eat Lots of Garlic